SpikeHD/blog/posts/a-dorion-retrospective/content.md

 included in **September 2023**.
 By this point Dorion had about 200 stars, which had already surpassed any other project of mine and was getting *real* feedback from *real* people, much of it being [very encouraging](https://github.com/SpikeHD/Dorion/issues/31)!

-At this point I should mention that many commits and many releases were made in the middle of college lectures or insane hours of the night, so some releases had some...
+At this point I should mention that many commits and releases were made in the middle of college lectures or insane hours of the night, so some releases had some...
 [silly issues](https://github.com/SpikeHD/Dorion/releases/tag/v1.0.1) get resolved.

 One day, [Discord updated and broke a bunch of stuff](https://github.com/SpikeHD/Dorion/issues/125), Vencord included.
 Since all of Dorion's internal updating and such was handled by Vencord, Dorion users weren't just able to wait it out.
 This sparked the move to [shelter](https://github.com/uwu/shelter/) in the [2.0](https://github.com/SpikeHD/Dorion/releases/tag/v2.0.0) release, as their whole philosophy is resiliency and "and attempt to prepare for the worst".
-This also forced me to move all of the special client-side Dorion functionality (think settings menus, titlebar, etc.) into it's own place where it is fetched on the fly, a side-effect being that updates to a client component don't even require a new Dorion version anymore!
+This also forced me to move all of the special client-side Dorion functionality (think settings menus, titlebar, etc.) into it's own place where it is fetched on the fly.
+As a side-effect, updates to a client component don't even require a new Dorion version anymore!

 Since the shelter move, Dorion has never really been broken from an update and I anticipate it will not for a very, very long time.
 Thank you shelter!